 A large collection of links to information on women writers.

 A small, informal, multi-disciplinary group formed to promote women’s studies in the early modern period and the long eighteenth century.

-Search the Chawton House Library collection using Heritage.
+Search the Chawton House collection of books and manuscripts.

 ‘Long’ Eighteenth Century Studies